tmartinx/openstack-guides/Juno/Ultimate OpenStack Juno Guide - ML2 Flat & VLAN Networks - IPv6-Only.md

 # 14. Observations

 ## 14.1.
-About external router (provider / upstream)
+About upstream router

-The "border gateway / external router" (dual-stacked, default route, for both physical serves and instances) is located outside of the cloud.
-This means that we're *mapping our physical network into OpenStack*, using ML2 plugin with *Single Flat Network* topology.
+The "upstream router" is located outside of OpenStack's control, it is dual-stacked, and the default route for both physical serves and instances.
+This means that we're *mapping our physical network into OpenStack*, using ML2 plugin with *Single Flat Network* topology (also *VLAN Provider Network* is supported).

 ## 14.2.
 About IPv6